Arphase/nx-arphase/README.md

 ### Development server

-Run `nx serve --project=<app-name>` for a dev server.
+Run `nx serve <app-name>` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ### Generate a library